 Be mindful with your very first step onto the labyrinth.

 Walk with ’soft eyes,’ an open mind and heart.

 Sometimes people find it useful to see the walk as 3 stages – release, receive, return.

 stage 1 : release

-As you walk toward the center, what is there to let go of in this moment?
+As you walk toward the centre, what is there to let go of in this moment?